bbauska/Coursera-Bootstrap/README.md

 Now you can see how the web page has been turned into a mobile-first responsive design layout.

-### Using Order and Offset with column layout classes
+<h4>Using Order and Offset with column layout classes

 -   In the content rows, we would like to have the title and description to alternate so that it gives an interesting look to the web page.